MJHeijster/StatBot/README.md

 # StatBot
 A Discord Bot which logs in the HydraIRC complient log format so that mIRCStats will work.
 Slightly modified parser can be found in the mIRCStats parser folder.
+Download: [Releases](https://github.com/MJHeijster/StatBot/releases)

 # Setup
 Compile and place in a location you want the software in.
 Modify the token in the App.config file.
 More information can be found here about the token: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token